edang1012/STH-red-cogs/README.md

     - make it react to emotes
 - saido (~~V2~~ V3 only): works just like mycog, just made into a standalone cog
 - ohmy (V3 only): same as said, but you are already dead
+- wat (V3 only): fixed to work in V3

 Wishlist:
 - update saido to V3